Limitations and considerations

 System tables and views are not supported.

-Limitations and considerations for replication tasks only
+Limitations and considerations for replication and landing tasks

 - Renaming tables using